Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 When water flows through this water meter, it sends out a pulse and turns on your peroxide pump to pump more or less, depending on how fast the water is flowing.

-So if somebody is brushing their teeth, that might be a gallon a minute, and someone is taking a shower, might be 5-gallons, and all of a sudden the washing machine is coming on, and all that will affect the flow rate.
+So if somebody is brushing their teeth, that might be a gallon a minute, and someone is taking a shower, that might be five gallons, and all of a sudden, the washing machine is coming on, and all that will affect the flow rate.
 Whatever the flow rate is, you’ll still have the exact amount of peroxide all the time.

 In some ways, those systems are a little safer to use because, although pretty rare, of course, it does happen.
 You can have a situation where your well pump dies.

-So say your well pump is off, but you’re still getting voltage to it, and the peroxide system doesn’t know it, so the peroxide pump is just stuck on and pumps the entire solution tank right into the pipe.
+So say your well pump is off, but you’re still getting voltage to it, and the peroxide system doesn’t know it.
+The peroxide pump is just stuck on and pumps the entire solution tank right into the pipe.

-If nobody knows and they turn the well pump back on by accident and start to use the water, you get many peroxides.
+If nobody knows and they accidentally turn the well pump back on and start using the water, you get many peroxides.
 It’s not likely to happen, but there you go.

 Peroxide dissolves the iron.